homesmac/COVID_19_Mortality_Study/README.md

 # COVID-19 Mortality Study

 # Purpose
 This is an exploratory data analysis project into the mortality rate of COVID-19, in the United States, using the latest data available from the CDC.
+Mortality is calculated as deaths divided by laboratory-confirmed cases.
 All sex and race/ethnicity have been grouped by age group.

 # Key Findings
 While I am far from a qualified virologist to postulate on anything remotely virology related, I found it interesting that the mortality rate is far from static over time.
 While a generally distributed vaccine has yet to be available, the observed mortality rate has generally decreased across all age groups on a month over month basis.
 No hypothesis testing for causality has occurred in this EDA.